Karl Theodor Bayrhoffer

-Karl Theodor Otto Christian August Bayrhoffer (14 October 1812, in Marburg – 3 February 1888) was a German American philosopher, free-thinker, and publicist.
+Karl Theodor Otto Christian August Bayrhoffer (/de/; 14 October 1812 – 3 February 1888) was a German American philosopher, free-thinker, and publicist.

 In 1834 he received his PhD from the University of Marburg, where he later became a professor of philosophy.
-In 1847 he founded the free-religious movement in Marburg.
+In 1847 he founded the free-thinking movement in Marburg.
 He became a member of the Diet of Hesse-Kassel (or Hesse-Cassel) in 1848 and in 1850 was President of the Chamber.
 After impeachment and the defeat of his party, he was imprisoned for a time before emigrating to the United States. and settling in Wisconsin as a farmer.
 When his sons became old enough to manage the farm, he returned to his writing.

 In his early writings, notably in Die Idee und Geschichte der Philosophie ("Idea and History of Philosophy", 1838), he appears as a zealous disciple of Georg Wilhelm Friedrich Hegel.
 Afterward he became a champion of German Catholicism and wrote Researches into the Essence, History, and Criticism of Religion (1849).

 Early life

-On October 14, 1812, in Marburg "an der Lahn" (epithet translated "on the Lahn" meaning on the Lahn river), Karl was born to Johan Peter Bayrhoffer, a university book printer and seller, and Maria Luisa Jungst.
+On 14 October 1812, in Marburg, Karl was born to Johann Peter Bayrhoffer, a university printer and bookseller, and Maria Luisa Jungst.

 Career

-Professor of Philosophy
+Professor of philosophy

 Bayrhoffer received his doctorate (PhD) in Philosophy from the University of Marburg in 1834.
 In 1838 he requested a position as an associate professor of philosophy at the university and was given it initially without pay.
 By 1845 he was granted a full professorship.
 From 1846 through 1849 Bayrhoffer was suspended three times from the university for unlawful behavior related to his activities as a German Catholic dissident.
 A passionate free-thinker and religious activist, he then founded the free-religious movement as part of the Friends of Light (or "Lichtfreunde") in Marburg in 1847.